 Start and end dates are flexible.

-The intern will report to a broadcast associate producer and a web producer and will be expected to work with other team members, from a senior producer to the executive producer, to complete assigned tasks.
+The intern will report to a coordinating producer and will be expected to work with other team members, from a multimedia producer to the executive producer, to complete assigned tasks.

 Educational Requirements/Special Skills

 Students with a strong, proven interest in natural history and/or television and the ability to work in a multi-tasking environment which requires accuracy, organization, research and strong writing skills.
 Experience with Final Cut Pro, Photoshop, basic HTML, social media, and/or content management systems (CMS) is a plus.